nabaztag2018/pynab/Docker/README.md

 ### Host volume

-The pynab project folder is shared via a host volume, mounted in `/home/pi/pynab` inside the containers to replicate the Raspberry Pi location.
+The pynab project directory is shared via a host volume, mounted in `/home/pi/pynab` inside the containers to replicate the Raspberry Pi location.

 ### Synchronization between containers